AndZapata/AirBnB_clone_v3/README.md

 * `update` - Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).

 ### RESTFul API
+Rest API is a software architectural style for Backend.
+Rest = “REpresentational State Transfer”.
+API = Application Programming Interface Its purpose is to induce performance, scalability, simplicity, modifiability, visibility, portability, and reliability.

 #### `models/` directory contains classes used for this project:
 [base_model.py](/models/base_model.py) - The BaseModel class from which future classes will be derived